ashchan/tomcat-control-panels/README.md

 1. Inputs: All switches, buttons and rotary encoders are mapped directly in DCS or other simulators.
 Although this panel is designed and modeled to look like ARC-159, it can be used anywhere, as it's recognized as an HID joystick in Windows thanks to the ATmega32U4 chip on Pro Micro.
 1. Outputs: The TM1637 LED interfaces with DCS-BIOS to display DCS Radio channel or frequency based on mode.
 When in F-14B Rio seat, it will display the AN/ARC-182 info as well.
-  * Will support some other DCS modules if possible.
+Currently these modules are supported:
+  * F-14B Front Seat
+  * F-14B Back Seat (RIO)
+  * F-5E

 ## Arduino Libraries